 It is always a good idea to look up the public holidays and observances of the city you are travelling to, so as not to miss out on any of the important festivities.
 It will also give you an idea of when the museums and other places of interest are closed.

-- Epiphany: 6 January.
-On the 6 January, the witch Befana brings gifts and sweets to the good children and coal to those who have not behaved very well.
+- Epiphany: 6th January.
+On the 6 January, the witch Befana brings gifts and sweets to the good children and coal to the bad

-- Venice Carnival: One of the most important carnivals in the world.
+- Venice Carnival: One of the most important carnival celebrations in the world.
 Every year it takes place mid-February.

 - Maundy Thursday: (date varies).